Business rates are a tax paid by businesses with a commercial property – and significant changes are on the way.

 How are business rates calculated?

 Business rates are calculated using a property’s ‘rateable value’.
 The rateable value is a property’s estimated value on the open market.
 The last revaluation, which came into effect on 1 April 2023, refers to values as of 1 April 2021.
-Revaluation is conducted by the Valuation Office Agency (VOA) and usually happens every five years.
+Revaluation is conducted by the Valuation Office Agency (VOA) and usually happens every three years.

 How much are business rates?